 A key part of writing well is proof-reading and editing.
 Everyone does it, even professional writers!
 Instead of the students relying on me to correct their errors for them, I like to teach them do to edit their own work.
 It’s a key skill in the writing process but often overlooked by many English teachers.

-Check out this activity for helpful students with this writing skill: ESL Proofreading and Editing.
+Check out this activity for helping students with this writing skill: ESL Proofreading and Editing.

 #13: Focus on Fluency Activity